 - Identify health inequities and health-related social needs (HRSNs) prevalent within the population attributed to the practice and implement plans to reduce identified inequities.
 Identification and implementation shall include: - 1.
 Collecting member-reported demographic data (i.e., race/ethnicity, primary language, disability status, geography of member's residence, sex assigned at birth, gender identity, and sexual orientation) using statewide data standards where specified by AHCCCS1, documenting the data in the practice EHR and developing policies for updating data and maintaining data.
 Practices cannot delegate these activities to a partner organization. - 2.
-At least annually stratifying AHCCCS TI 2.0 quality incentive measures using clinical data, member-reported demographic data and/or HRSN data in the practice EHR to identify health inequities using the practice EHR, Community Cares and/or other tools. - 3.
+At least annually stratifying AHCCCS TI 2.0 quality incentive measures using clinical data, member-reported demographic data and/or HRSN data in the practice EHR to identify health inequities using the practice EHR, CommunityCares and/or other tools. - 3.
 Developing and implementing a community-informed health equity plan to reduce at least one identified inequity at least annually.
 The practice supplements data from its EHR, as outlined above, with other sources, including but not limited to: stratified HEDIS measure performance provided by ASU; CommunityCares data; Health Information Exchange data; and state, regional and/or national data for benchmarking purposes.

-Milestone Measurement Program Year 2 Milestone Measurement Program Year 3 (October 1, 2023 - September 30, 2024) (October 1, 2024 - September 30, 2025) By May 31, 2024: By March 31, 2025: A. Submit a completed AHCCCS Health Equity Collaboration Analysis using the template provided by AHCCCS via Google Form or G. Upload documents demonstrating the practices's process for creating a health equity plan to reduce identified inequities. submitting the completed xls to TargetedInvestments@azahcccs.gov. a.
-NCQA ONLY- Upload documentation that the practice expects will satisfy the requirements for NCQA HE 6.D (Factors 1, 3, and By July 31, 2024: 5).
-B. NCQA ONLY-Submit a completed AHCCCS Health Equity Collaboration Analysis using the template provided by AHCCCS via By September 30, 2025:
+Milestone Measurement Program Year 2 Milestone Measurement Program Year 3 (October 1, 2023 - September 30, 2024) (October 1, 2024 - September 30, 2025) By August 31, 2024: By March 31, 2025: · Н. Upload documents demonstrating the practices's process for creating a health equity plan to reduce identified inequities.
+NCQA ONLY- Upload documentation that the practice expects will satisfy the requirements for NCQA HE 6.D (Factors 1, 3, and 5). ompleted NCQA Gap Analysis using the tool TargetedInvestments@azahcccs.gov.

-1 AHCCCS will define these standards consistent with Federal and State guidance in the Summer, 2024.
+&lt;sup>1 AHCCCS will define these standards consistent with Federal and State guidance in the Summer, 2024.
 Participants will have a reasonable timeframe to implement these changes.